jamespfennell/hoard/README.md

 ### Installing

-Download the files to any directory.
+The program files can be placed anywhere; the only requirement is that
-The program needs to have permission to create and delete subdirectories and files within the directory it is installed.
+	the software must have permission to create and delete subdirectories and files within its directory..
+(The program can be configured to operate in a different directory, so that it won't require read and write
+	permissions in the directory it is installed; see the [advanced usage guide](docs/advanced_usage.md) for details.)

-Before running the program, you need to specify the realtime feeds you want to aggregate.
+Before running the program, you need to specify the realtime feeds that you wish to aggregate.
+For each feed you wish to aggregate you will need to provide four settings:
+1. A unique identifier `uid` of your choice for the feed.
+This is merely used for the program to internally distinguish the different feeds you are aggregating, and is completely up to you.
+1. The URL where the feed is to be downloaded from.
+1. A file extension for the feed, for example `gtfs`, `txt`, or `xml`.
+1. A Python 3 function that, given the location of a feed download locally, determines if it is a valid feed (that is, was not corrupted during the download process) and, if so, returns the time at which the feed was published by the transit authority.
+	Such a function for GTFS Realtime is provided.

-These feed settings are placed in `remote_settings.py`; detailed instructions are provided inside that file.
+Feed settings are set in `remote_settings.py`, and more detailed instructions are provided in that file.
+For convenience, the program is distributed with the feed settings for two New York City subway lines,
+	 although you will need an API key from the NYC Transit Authority to use them.

-The software is employed through a command line interface.
+The program is employed through a command line interface.
 The full interface can be explored by running:
 ```
 $ python3 realtime-aggregator.py -h